sschwetz/sschwetz.github.io/journal/stephen/_posts/2023-11-06-planning-the-future.md

 However, at the time, was the first time that I ever felt anxiety over a long term, but not being aware I thought that I my heart was all fucked up and I was dying.
 The main cause of this was the Cirrus was also suffering from the reduced broadband guarantee and they were having liquidity issues.
 As such at least once per week  a site would be down as they had not paid a carrier / tower / something else.

-The travel also sucked, I was getting the train from Newcastle to the Central Coast, which was about an hour.
+The travel also sucked; I was getting the train from Newcastle to the Central Coast, which was about an hour.
 However, as time dragged on and trackwork seemed more constant, the time blew out to two hours plus at some stages, which would continue for weeks.
-I decided that it was time to move on and see if I could get a role back in Newcastle.
+I decided it was time to move on and see if I could get a role back in Newcastle.

-The company has recently been turned around and is now listed on the [**A**ustralian **S**tock E**x**change](https://asx.com.au) and the primary wireless backhaul provider outside the three mobile companies.
+The company has recently been turned around and is now listed on the [**A**ustralian **S**tock E**x**change](https://asx.com.au) as the primary wireless backhaul provider outside the three mobile companies.

-I was disappointed in finishing up with this company, as knew that this would be the end of my chances of working within an ISP, as to do that I would have to work in Sydney, and that either meant a 2 hour drive each way and upto $100 per day in parking, or moving permanently to Sydney, and that is not something that I wanted to do, as any increase in salary would be swallowed by the increase in rent.
+I was disappointed in finishing up with this company, as I knew that this would be the end of my chances of working within an ISP, as to do that, I would have to work in Sydney and that either meant a 2-hour drive each way and up to $100 per day in parking or moving permanently to Sydney, and that is not something that I wanted to do, as the rise in rent would swallow any salary increase.

 #### Newcastle Computer Wizards

 ![Newcastle Computer Wizards](/assets/img/2023-11-06-planning-the-future/o.jpg){: .center-image }

 The next role I picked was for a small MSP called Newcastle Computer Wizards.
 This was the first time I had job autonomy where I could schedule my days and had no targets.
 My role was to look after the business customers.
-Most of these were small business customers; this was also my first time working for a small business.
+Most of these were small business customers; this was my first time working for a small business.
 While I enjoyed the work, I was not too fond of the micromanagement that sometimes occurred with them.
 This is part of working for a small business, but I decided to jump ship.
-I sometime wish that with what happened with the next employer that I had just stayed here.
+I sometimes wish that with what happened with the next employer, I had just stayed here.

 The other reason I decided to jump ship was that most of this was server admin, and whilst servers can be fun, it was not something I wanted to do in the long term, and I am justified with the advent of cloud computing.
-This was still going to be sometime off before it eventuated.
+This was still going to be some time off before it eventuated.

 #### Regional IT / Sabervox